19 Cool 3D Printed Lego Designs You Can Print Now

 3D Printed Lego Example

-Here, we’re going to look at some of the coolest and most interesting 3D printed Lego models and figures still available to make yourself and continue to play well.
+Here, we’re going to look at some of the coolest and most interesting 3D printed Lego pieces and figures still available as STL files you can download and print today.

 Read our top picks in our guide to the best 3D printers for Lego bricks and figures